seritools/seritools.github.io/content/blog/2023-12-29-rust9x-1-76/index.md

 20 months since the initial release, Rust9x is back, whether you like it or not!

-I've spent the last couple of days migrating the changes from Rust 1.61-beta to Rust 1.76-beta, and fill some of the holes in API support on the way.
+I've spent the last couple of days migrating the changes from Rust 1.61-beta to Rust 1.76-beta, and filling some of the holes in API support on the way.

 See the project wiki on Github:
-[`rust9x/rust`](https://github.com/rust9x/rust/wiki) and the [previous announcement post]((@/blog/2022-04-21-announcing-rust9x/index.md)).
+[`rust9x/rust`](https://github.com/rust9x/rust/wiki) and the [previous announcement post](@/blog/2022-04-21-announcing-rust9x/index.md).

 ## What's new?